Satisfactory Academic Progress

 - Death in the student's family that must be documented by providing a copy of the death certificate or obituary.

 - Other unforeseeable circumstances beyond the control of the student that directly impacted their academic performance.

-All appeals must be submitted two weeks prior to the official last day of the term for which the student is attempting to establish eligibility.
+All appeals must be submitted by the Friday prior to the official last day of the term for which the student is attempting to establish eligibility.
 It is the responsibility of the student to decide when an appeal is appropriate and to initiate an appeal before the specified deadline which can be found on Important Financial Aid Dates.
 Students who plan to appeal are encouraged to do so as soon as possible after receiving notification.
 This helps ensure a determination of eligibility prior to becoming fee liable for the following term.

 Re-establishing Eligibility Without Appeal:

 If the student chooses not to appeal Financial Aid Suspension or a Financial Aid Suspension appeal is unsuccessful for Grade Point Average or Pass Rate/Pace, the student may re-establish eligibility by taking coursework at UNF and achieving all Satisfactory Academic Progress requirements.
 Eligibility may not be re-established without an appeal when Maximum Time Frame (150% rule) standards are violated.

 Satisfactory Academic Progress status is typically calculated for all students after the posting of grades each term and prior to the start of the following term.
 As a result, some students beginning a new degree program in a subsequent term, such as a second bachelor's degree or a master's degree, may be placed on Satisfactory Academic Progress Warning or Suspension for exceeding 150% of the attempted hours needed to receive a degree, based on total hours they have attempted.